hazem31/fullstack-nanodegree-vm/vagrant/logs analysis/README.md

 3. On which days did more than 1% of requests lead to errors?
 The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.

+## Download the data

+Next, download the data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+You will need to unzip this file after downloading it.
+The file inside is called newsdata.sql.
+Put this file into the vagrant directory, which is shared with your virtual machine.

+To build the reporting tool, you'll need to load the site's data into your local database.
+Review how to use the psql command in this lesson: (FSND version)

+To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql.